SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/jasper.html.md

 * Enter the ICCID in the **Info** tab, then click **Save**.
 * Click **Reload** in the tab menu bar to make the **Connectivity** tab appear.

-> Note that it may take a few seconds until the tab appears for the first time on a device, as Cumulocity checks if the particular SIM card is managed by Jasper Control Center.
+> Note that it may take a few seconds until the tab appears for the first time on a device, as Cumulocity checks if the particular SIM card is managed by the SIM provider.

 ### <a name="jasperinfo"></a>Connectivity tab